The U.S. Capitol has named two rooms after female senators for the first time ever

 "When I came, I got letters from all over America from women, where I became their senator," she explained.
 "So my advice is, always stay close to your constituents.
 And make sure you learn the rules of the game and play better and harder than everybody else."

-Senators attending Wednesday's event described Mikulski as an effective community organizer, inspiring trailblazer and dedicated public servant who made a lasting impact on both the institution and the country.
+Senators attending the event described Mikulski as an effective community organizer, inspiring trailblazer and dedicated public servant who made a lasting impact on both the institution and the country.

 Chris Van Hollen (D-Md.), Mikulski's successor, noted in a statement that Marylanders know that "when Senator Barb is with you, the Force is with you."
 (She's made no secret of her love of the franchise, often quoting Star Wars in speeches and even giving Van Hollen a plastic lightsaber after his election.)
 Senate Majority Leader Chuck Schumer said he worked with Mikulski for years in both chambers, describing her as "a brilliant legislator, a generous colleague, and a vital part of our caucus."